NJ jobless claims at 1M; Murphy sending National Guard to COVID-19-hit nursing homes

-TRENTON, New Jersey -- New Jersey is sending 120 members of the National Guard to nursing homes hit hard by the coronavirus this weekend to help staff, Gov. Phil Murphy said Thursday.
+TRENTON, New Jersey -- New Jersey is sending 120 members of the National Guard this weekend to nursing homes hit hard by the coronavirus to help staff members, Gov. Phil Murphy said Thursday, though their exact role remains unclear.

-Murphy didn't say which facilities the troops would go to or what exactly they'd be doing, but he said the nurses and other staff need "some relief from the bullpen."
+The troops will first go to the state's biggest home, in Andover, the Democratic governor said.
+The home became so overwhelmed by COVID-19 deaths at one point that it began using what Murphy called a "makeshift morgue."

 For most people, the virus causes mild or moderate symptoms that clear up within weeks.
 Older adults and people with existing health problems are at higher risk of more severe illness or death.